finos/glue/docs/BP_People/Electronic_Address.md

 Enter the Electronic_Address

-(e.g: email) belonging to the Person ID that you enter.
+(e.g: email) belonging to the Person or organization.

 It can also contain an email or other electronic address.